-You must use the AVTAA CE Form to submit only the continuing education (CE) attended by the applicant from January 1, 2017 to December 31, 2021.
+Use the AVTAA CE Form to submit only the continuing education attended by the applicant from January 1, 2018 to December 31, 2022.
 CE hours will ONLY count after you become a credentialed veterinary technician/nurse.

 The CE certificate provided by the organization or speaker MUST be provided as proof of attendance for each conference attended.
 Cancelled checks or other documents will not be accepted as proof of attendance.
 A letter can be used as proof of attendance for in-house and externships provided appropriate information is included in the letter (see details located under CE descriptions).
+International applicants: If an RVN has earned Continuing Professional Development (CPD) from BVNA or RCVS then a screenshot of their CPD history log along with a letter from BVNA stating they attended congress will be accepted as proof of these CE events.